In previous chapter we have already studied about electric current and resistance.

 This is because charge always moves in the direction of decreasing potential and electric field always does a positive work on the charge.

-Such a source make charge travel from lower potential to higher potential energy in direction opposit to the electrostatic force trying to push charge from higher potential to lower potential.
+Such a source make charge travel from lower potential to higher potential energy in direction opposite to the electrostatic force trying to push charge from higher potential to lower potential.

-This force that makes charge move from lower potential to higher potential is called electro mative force (EMF).
+This force that makes charge move from lower potential to higher potential is called electromotive force (EMF).

-The source or device which provide emf in a complete circuit is known as source of EMF and examples of such devices are generator, batteries, thermocuples etc.
+The source or device which provide emf in a complete circuit is known as source of EMF and examples of such devices are generator, batteries, thermocouples etc.

 The source of EMF are basically energy converters that convert mechanical, thermal, chemical or any other form of energy into electrical potential energy and transform it into the circuit to which the source of emf is connected.